MelissaEPFL/Popelitical/index.md

 {% include horizontal_bar_plot.html %}

-As we can see, the pope seem to give up the political topics such as government, business, politics, leader, law, money, banking, dispute and payment to the real politicians.
-As the head of the Church, he is logically more commonly refering to religion-related topics such as worship, religion, love, divine, death and wedding than the politicians.
-Interestingly, the lexical fields of the family, children, home, positive emotions and optimism are also dominated by the pope.
-Concerning the family, children and home lexical fields, it might be due to the fact the pope uses the terms "brothers and sisters", "father", "mother" and "son" a lot, eventhough he barely uses the litteral meaning of those terms.
-Concerning the optimism and positive emotions lexical fields, they include terms like compassion, forgiveness, love, kindness, hope and faith which can all be seen as Christian values.
+As we can see, the Pope seems to leave political topics such as *government*, *business*, *politics*, *leader*, *law*, *money*, *banking*, *dispute* and *payment* to the real politicians.
+As the head of the Church, he is logically more commonly refering to religion-related topics such as *worship*, *religion*, *love*, *divine*, *death* and *wedding* than the politicians.
+Interestingly, the lexical fields of the *family*, *children*, *home*, *positive emotions* and *optimism* are also dominated by the Pope.
+Concerning the *family*, *children* and *home* lexical fields, it might be due to the fact that the Pope uses the terms "brothers", "sisters", "father", "mother" and "son" a lot, even though he barely uses the litteral meaning of those terms.
+Concerning the *optimism* and *positive emotions* lexical fields, they include terms like compassion, forgiveness, love, kindness, hope and faith which can all be seen as Christian values.

 Alternatively, we present here the same results as in the previous graph for a hand-picked selection of lexical field using a radio chart in order to emphasize how different the profile of the pope is in comparison with the profiles of the Democrats and Republicans.